VIT-Tresata-Hackathon-2025/Hack-a-thon-Template/README.md

 ## 📁 Folder Structure  hackathon/

-1. Inside the `Team ID/` folder, fill in your **team details** in the `README.md`.
-2. Place your files in the correct subfolders:
+1. Place your files in the correct subfolders:
    - `code/` → All source code files
    - `docs/` → Documentation, reports, presentations
    - `demo/` → Screenshots, demo videos, or links
-3. Ensure your `README.md` has all team information filled correctly.
+2. Ensure your `README.md` has all team information filled correctly.